-An Idaho general power of attorney (GPOA) empowers someone known as the “principal” to delegate authority to another person, termed the “agent,” to manage various financial and legal matters on their behalf.
-This document grants the agent broad powers encompassing responsibilities such as handling bank transactions, investment decisions, or bill payments.
+An Idaho non-durable (general) power of attorney (GPOA) empowers someone known as the “principal” to delegate authority to another person, termed the “agent,” to manage various financial and legal matters on their behalf, such as handling bank transactions, investment decisions, or bill payments.

 This form is non-durable since it provides authorization for a temporary period and becomes ineffective if the principal becomes incapacitated.
 On the other hand, a durable power of attorney remains valid even if the principal cannot make decisions.